Meadow Viper

 Vipère d'Orsini

 It is found at altitudes of 900 to 2200 metres.
-In France it is only in Provence-Alpes-Côte d’Azur and extremely rare, in danger of extinction in the only three EU countries where it is present, France, Italy and Greece with IUCN red listing.
+In France it is only in Provence-Alpes-Côte d’Azur.
+It is extremely rare and in danger of extinction in the only three EU countries where it is present, France, Italy and Greece with IUCN red listing.
 It prefers open rocky habitats with some shrubby growth and sparse grasslands/pasture, very sensitive to disturbance and human activity.
 Most studies conclude that it is not aggressive and rarely bites humans, 9 times out of 10 if it does “strike” it keeps its mouth closed.
 When approached by humans it chooses either to remain completely still or flee slowly and silently.

-Its prey is almost entirely grasshoppers, crickets and other insects, occasionally small mammals which it hunts primarily during the morning and early afternoon.
+its prey is almost entirely grasshoppers, crickets and other insects and only occasionally small mammals which it hunts mainly during the morning and early afternoon.
 Hibernation is from October until April/May.

 FR9301530(2) | 04 | CHEVAL BLANC - MONTAGNE DES BOULES - BARRE DES DOURBES(2) | ||